-Integrated ( The Chair asked why the governance route for sign off for the wheelchair service was still to be confirmed when we were well into the procurement.
+Integrated The Chair asked why the governance route for sign off for the wheelchair service was still to be confirmed when we were well into the procurement.
 Lisa Innes apologised and confirmed that this was an omission.
 She agreed to get that updated before the next report to Audit and Governance Committee and ICB Board.
 Transactional services - Advice and Guidance Service.
 The IT platform was currently being re-procured.
 Craig Cook was currently taking a paper through the Executive Team after half term.
 It was hoped that an action plan for this would be ready in the next two weeks.
 Jill Dentith referred to the NEPTS service, it had been republished for the third time and asked why it was so difficult to get this contract let.
 Lisa Innes reported that the NEPTS contract was currently in the evaluation stage, and it was hoped that it would be concluded soon with an outcome report due in the next week or two.
 The reason it had been abandoned on the previous two occasions was due to data and incorrect activity issues, which had been outside of the ICB's control.
 The Chair asked about the Community VCS infrastructure and signposting which had a completion date of 31 March.
-It appeared that there could be potential risks and challenge, but it was still rag rated green.
-Lisa Inness reported that regarding the VCS contracts, conversations had been held with commissioning leaders, but it was potentially going through some contractual levers in terms of modification under the PCR 15 Regs.
+It appeared that procurement had been awaiting a response from the ICB and that there could be potential risks and challenge, but it was still rag rated green.
+Lisa Inness reported that regarding the VCS contracts, conversations had been held with commissioning leaders, but it was potentially going through some contractual levers in terms of modifications and existing contracts; there would not necessary be any procurements as a result of that because some of these were for grants or transaction services.
+The Chair referred to Restorative Supervision, this flagged up some concerns that maybe there was a lack of communication between procurement and the ICB on the grounds that there were a lot of to be confirmed and procurement had not had an update since November 22.
+LI could do a modification under the PCR 15 Regs.
 This was why there was no procurement action, and through contractual levers, the ICB was going to be managing those services.
-The Chair referred to Restorative Supervision, this flagged up some concerns that maybe there was a lack of communication between procurement and the ICB on the grounds that there was no procurement and procurement had not had an undet a completion between procurement and the ICB on the grounds that there was no procurement and procurement had not ha LI could do a modification under the PCR 15 Regs.
-This was why there was no procurement action, and through contractual levers, the ICB was going to be managing those services.
-The Chair referred to Restorative Supervision, this flagged up some concerns that maybe there was a lack of communication between procurement and the ICB on the grounds that there update since November 22.
+The Chair referred to Restorative Supervision, this flagged up some concerns that maybe there was a lack of communication between procurement and the ICB on the grounds that there were a lot of 'to be confirmed' and procurement had not had an update since November 22.
 Lisa Innes reported that for transactional services, Procurement often found that transactional provisions were very reactive (they found out about them within weeks of them coming to fruition).
 It was noted that in terms of this update report, Procurement had a number where there had been no contact and no engagement with the ICB.
 Because the ICB were normally quite timely, Procurement would assume that if no contact had been made after March, then they would come off the report.
-Procurement was chasing up with the individual service leads, but in the absence of no response, chances were that another process had occurred, or a direct award had been made that Procurement were not sighted on. • The Chair asked from an assurance position, how could Committee be assured that something had happened and not
+Procurement was chasing up with the individual service leads, but in the absence of no response, chances were that another process had occurred, or a direct award had been made that Procurement were not sighted on.
+The Chair asked from an assurance position, how could Committee be assured that something had happened and not